 So you can stick to your regular exercise for longer every day, burn more calories, and improve your cardiovascular heath and reap other health benefits as you watch television right in your living room.
 As long as you don’t get a little carried away with your treadmill use and end up with overuse injuries, you’ll be better off with this one than hitting the trail.

 Q. Does Walking on The Treadmill Put Pressure on My Knees?

 A. It’s the same thing as running.
-As long as you have sufficient flex in your joints and you are not leaning forward with drooping shoulders, walking on a treadmill will not put any additional pressure on your knees.
+As long as you have sufficient flex in your joints and you do not lean forward with drooping shoulders, walking on a treadmill for several meters every day will not put any additional pressure on your knees.

 Q. What Are the Best Cardio Machines for Bad Knees?

 A. If you have really bad knees, I would recommend an elliptical or a recumbent bike.
-Both these machines are lower impact than treadmills and are generally used by athletes who have existing knee problems that prevent them from using the treadmill.
+Both these cardiovascular health machines are lower impact than using a treadmill (or outdoor running).
+And thus, they make for a good choice for athletes who have existing knee problems that prevent them from using a treadmill every day.

 - Best Treadmill Running Shoes For Women – Ladies Top Picks

 - Treadmill Workouts for Seniors – Lowest Impact Exercises For Older Folks

 - Best Self Propelled Treadmills – Top Bang For Buck Picks by Budget Range